 3. Once you get all of your daily cards written, file them behind the divider numbered with tomorrow’s date (i.e., if it’s the 23rd tomorrow, file it behind the card with the number 23 on it).

 4. OPTIONAL: If you have a general menu that you use each week, write out a card for that and tape it to the front of your box.
 Do the same if you have general themes for each day of the week.
-Tape that card to the lid of your box.
-(See above photos for examples.)
+Tape that card to the top of your box so you always have a general idea of what you are having for dinner!

 Enjoy your newly organized days!